 What Is ETF Arbitrage?

 ETF Arbitrage or ETF Arb is a trading strategy that exploits the ETF price’s discrepancies and the underlying securities’ value.
 The ETF may trade at a premium or discount to its NAV.
-In an efficient market, the ETF share price should be proportionally identical to its underlying portfolio because both the assets have the same fundamental value.
+The ETF share price should be proportionally identical to its underlying portfolio in an efficient market because both the assets have the same fundamental value.

 The arbitrage opportunities in the ETF can happen due to two main reasons.
-Firstly, it could be due to minor differences in the composition or proportion of basket securities that each ETF uses.
+Firstly, it could be due to minor differences in each ETF’s composition or proportion of basket securities.
 Secondly, it could be due to irrational pricing of the underlying securities from the beginning.

 |Trades Executed||Once per day, after market close||Throughout the trading day and during extended hours.||Throughout the trading day and during extended hours.|